mat-docs/ATLAS.Site/docs/key-functionality/index.md

 - SSN2 files: Local files for quick access.

-You can use SQLRace Monitor Studio to manage and share data across teams.
+You can use SQLRace Management Studio to manage and share data across teams.

 ### 6. Visualise